Social World Models: Appendix

 \item \textbf{Consistency}: The structured format ensures that observations and actions are consistent with the environment state through: \begin{itemize} \item Special tags that maintain referential integrity \item The parser's ability to infer missing elements through reasoning \end{itemize}

 \item \textbf{Extensibility}: The JSON schema allows for additional metadata and future extensions while maintaining the core social world state representation. \end{enumerate}

-Therefore, \protocolname provides an approximate but practical representation of the social world state as defined in our theoretical framework.
-While it may not capture every nuance of the theoretical model, it offers a structured and computationally tractable way to represent social interactions.
-Most importantly, it preserves the fundamental assumption of independent agent actions, which is crucial for modeling realistic social interactions.
-This approximation is a necessary trade-off to make the representation practical for real-world applications while maintaining the essential properties of a social world model.
+Therefore, \protocolname provides an approximate but practical operationalization of the social world state as defined in our theoretical framework.
+While it may not capture every nuance of the theoretical model, it offers a structured and computationally tractable way to represent social interactions, and it makes explicit the key fields required to drive downstream reasoning and simulation.